Host–guest chemistry: Inclusion and clathrate compounds

-Closely related to host–guest chemistry are inclusion compounds (also known as an inclusion complexes).
-Here, a chemical complex in which one chemical compound (the "host") has a cavity into which a "guest" compound can be accommodated.
-The interaction between the host and guest involves purely van der Waals bonding.
+Closely related to host–guest chemistry are inclusion compounds (also known as inclusion complexes).
+These are chemical complexes in which one chemical compound (the "host") has a cavity into which a "guest" compound can be accommodated.
+The interaction between the host and guest involves van der Waals bonding.
 The definition of inclusion compounds is very broad, extending to channels formed between molecules in a crystal lattice in which guest molecules can fit.

 The IUPAC Gold Book defines an inclusion compound as a complex in which a host forms a cavity or lattice of channels that accommodates a guest species; the association is non-covalent and generally driven by van der Waals forces.

-Yet another related class of compounds are clathrates, which often consist of a lattice that traps or contains molecules.
+Another related class of compounds are clathrates, which often consist of a lattice that traps or contains molecules.
 The word clathrate is derived from the Latin clathratus (clatratus), meaning 'with bars, latticed'.